SolveniteOP/Calculator/README.md

 - **HTML**: For structuring the content.
 - **CSS**: For styling the application.

-## Getting Started

-To get a local copy of the project up and running, follow these steps:

-### Prerequisites

-You will need a web browser to open the `index.html` file.

-## Usage

-1. Enter the numbers and select the desired arithmetic operation.
-2. Click on the `=` button to get the result.
-3. Use the `AC` button to clear the current input and start a new calculation.

 ## Project Structure

 - `index.html`: The main HTML file.